 The Analysis Percentile Parameter and DINHAP settings work together to provide an estimate of the Undefined Exposure, and by extension the Undefined Exposure Variance.
-The value for the number of days in the Historical Assessment Period is a driver of the Undefined Exposure Variance, as it determines the number of samples used for the forecast of liabilities and the number of samples used influences the accuracy of how the estimated Undefined Exposure mirrors the realised Undefined Exposure.
-Therefore the Undefined Exposure Variance will be used to assess the value to be proposed for the number of days in the Historical Assessment Period.
+The value for the number of days in the Historical Assessment Period is a driver of the Undefined Exposure Variance, as it determines the number of samples used for the forecast of liabilities and the number of samples used influences the accuracy of how the estimated Undefined Exposure Variance will be used to assess the value to be proposed for the number of days in the Historical Assessment Period.
 To eliminate the effects of variations in demand, the analysis of this metric is carried out for a "steady supplier".
 This is a typical Supplier in I-SEM with steady demand (i.e. demand which on average may not have fluctuated over the course of the study period being considered).